nbeaver/cmd_oysters/README.rst

 - Building up a complex ``find`` command by combining simpler examples.

-- Leveraging well-known commands without copying and pasting them from online forums.
+- Leveraging well-known commands without `copying and pasting them from online forums into a terminal`_.

 - Quick lookup of commands for doing familiar tasks on an unfamiliar system.